devteds/e9-cloudformation-docker-ecs/README.md

 - Use new image tag and pass that as parameter to CF stack (api.yml) to update-stack or deploy.
 Many don't prefer using new revision number for as tag.
 - With CloudFormation, some prefer create-stack & delete-stack to manage zero-downtime blue-green deployments, not specifically for ECS.
 ECS does part of this but this is an option
 - Use ECS-CLI if you like Docker Compose structure to define container services.
-This is interesting but I am not sure this is really useful
+This is interesting but I am not sure this is really useful.
 - A little hack to register a new task definition revision and update the service using CLI.
 Refer the `./deploy_app.sh` script.

 ```